 Medicare Part A is the hospital coverage portion of Medicare.
-For many people who worked and paid Medicare taxes, Medicare Part A is free of charge starting when a person turns age 65.
+For many people who worked and paid Medicare taxes, Medicare Part A is free of charge, starting when you reach age 65.

 - hospice care

 - limited stays in a skilled nursing facility

 There are specific rules about the services and supplies Medicare Part A covers, as well as how long they’re covered.

 Other parts of Medicare that cover hospitalization costs